 Since corporate trainers often teach employees about new software, computer courses and information systems courses are also highly recommended.
 Certified corporate trainers can also take English courses to improve their writing skills or foreign language courses to enable conversation with diverse workplace populations.
 Aspiring corporate trainers with a broad liberal arts background should know how to develop curriculum, teach skills to individuals and groups, and evaluate training results.

 The American Society for Training and Development (ASTD) offers certification for corporate trainers (www.astd.org).
 This certification is an industry standard for proving proficiency and ability in the field and requires three years of work experience to qualify for the exam; however, five years of experience is preferred by the organization.
 According to ASTD, preparation for this certification exam typically takes between 8-12 weeks of study in areas that include managing learning functions, improving human performance and learning designs.

 The certification exam covers nine areas and consists of 150 multiple-choice questions.
 The work product assessment portion requires submission of a recent work sample and essay question.
 Upon successful passing of the certification exam, individuals receive the Certified Professional in Learning and Performance (CPLP) credential.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed training and development specialists was expected to increase by 15% from 2012-2022.
-The BLS reports that training and development specialists earned a median of $56,850 in 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed training and development specialists was expected to increase by 7% from 2014-2024.
+The BLS reports that training and development specialists earned a median salary of $58,210 in 2015.